December 25, 2016

 In 2016, countless individuals have been displaced and forced deeper into poverty and hunger.
 Those forced from their homes in Syria, among them, residents of Aleppo – once the country’s largest affluent city – have joined the numbers in camps where a warm meal in freezing temperatures, while huddled up in flimsy tents, will be scarce.
 The resources to feed the hungry; all too often injured, famished or ill, are not available.

-“We ask the world to look at the tragedy that we face; hunger, siege, destruction and now cold,” said one Aleppo resident.
+“We ask the world to look at the tragedy that we face; hunger, siege, destruction, and now cold,” said one Aleppo resident.

-The past year has seen 14 million rise to the ranks of the hungry in Yemen.
-Or, to repeat the words so often applied by the United Nations, that portion of the population classed as: “food insecure”.
+The past year has seen 14 million rises to the ranks of the hungry in Yemen.
+Or, to repeat the words so often applied by the United Nations, that portion of the population is classed as: “food insecure”.
 That nation, imported over 90 percent of its food before the latest round of fighting began in March 2015.